 - three years of supervised experience in an ACCA approved employer - practising certificate development (audit) stream, two of which must be post-membership.
 You can contact ACCA Connect for details of Approved Employers or alternatively access the ACCA Approved Employer Directory

 - You record this experience in the practising certificate experience forms (PCEF).
 The PCEF was launched on 1 January 2019 and will replace the practising certificate training record (PCTR).
 If you have already started recording a PCTR please review the transition guide.
 A member training towards a practising certificate and audit qualification must complete all three parts of the PCEF

 - Experience must be supervised by an appropriately qualified individual.
 The definition of this is set out in Appendix 1 of the PCEF Part 1

-- at least 44 weeks (1540 hours) of audit training in the three years, with at least 22 weeks (770 hours) specifically in statutory audit work, and for Ireland – 44 weeks.
+- at least 44 weeks (1540 hours) of audit training in the three years.
+For the UK at least 22 weeks (770 hours) must be specifically in statutory audit work, and for Ireland – 44 weeks.

 - successfully completed the UK or Irish variants of the following ACCA exams (or equivalent from previous syllabus):